mmckegg/loop-grid/README.md

 ### `loopGrid.grid` (Observ(ArrayGrid))

 An instance of array-grid that maps coordinates to the sound IDs of all chunks.
-Notifies on any change to chunks.
+Attemps to batch up changes to `nextTick`.
+If you need to access the grid in the same tick, call `loopGrid.forceRefresh` first.

 ### `loopGrid.chunkIds` (ObservArray)